 100 grams of celery stalks provide 14 calories and 6% of the daily value for dietary fiber.

 How to Consume Celery

-Commonly consumed in its raw state, celery has numerous medicinal benefits in both its food and medicinal states.
-Learn the different ways each medicinal remedy can be beneficial.
+Commonly consumed in its raw state, celery has numerous medicinal benefits in both its food and medicinal forms.
+Learn the different ways celery could benefit your health: